 2. Do Not Underestimate the Importance of the Light Switch

 Yes it is something we all take for granted – the light switch!
 As you walk into your dorm room, take note of the main switch... the switch that exudes the most amount of light into the room.
-This switch will become your only friend!
-So it’s midnight.
-You’ve been reading a travel guide book.
+This switch will become your friend!
+Here's what to do... it’s midnight.
+You’ve been reading a travel guide book and have planned your entire plan of action for the following day.
 You enter the room and your dorm ‘mates’ are asleep – switch it on!
 3:00AM toilet break?
 Turn it on!
+Getting up at 6:00AM to catch the tour bus?
+TURN IT ON!

 3. Learn to Snore